 I want to highlight a few accounts in particular that I follow: they are great sources for regular motivational and uplifting content.
 (Note: there are tons more, of course, but these are just particularly noteworthy for me).

-Xavier Keyz – Xavier Keyz is a talented, Chicago-based, musical artist whose page I stumbled upon a few years ago and his Twitter feed is generally filled with a constant stream of motivational words that just hit deep on so many levels.
+Xavier Keyz – Xavier Keyz is a talented, Chicago-based, musical artist whose page I stumbled upon a few years ago and his Twitter feed is a constant stream of motivational words that often hit deep on so many levels.

 Faith Broussard Case – Faith is a mental health advocate, author and humanitarian.
 Her Instagram page is filled with motivational and inspirational words of wisdom that often speak right to me and likely will to you.